newpeople123/osgGISPlugins/Readme.md

 `-lat` latitude
 `-lng` longitude
 `-height` height
+# Compilation Instructions
+1. Compilation requires libraries such as fbxsdk and modified tinygltf, but the file is too large to upload, so it was placed on Baidu's online drive (link: [https://pan.baidu.com/s/1tAy3tAEuAut5GDLODfCKtA?pwd=fgah](https://pan.baidu.com/s/1tAy3tAEuAut5GDLODfCKtA?pwd=fgah),Extract code: fgah).
+After downloading and decompressing, it can be placed in the same level directory as src
+2. When compiling, it is necessary to modify the CMAKE in the CMakeLists file in the root directory the value of CMAKE_TOOLCHAIN_FILE the variable is the local vcpkg tool path.
 # Defect
 1. Currently, importing b3dm and gltf/glb files is not supported;
 2. The webp plugin cannot export grayscale images;